StevenLambion/SwiftDuxNavigation/README.md

 # SwiftDux Navigation (Experimental)

-> Provides deep link routing to SwiftUI applications powered by [SwiftDux](https://github.com/StevenLambion/SwiftDux).
+> Provides deep link routing in SwiftUI applications powered by [SwiftDux](https://github.com/StevenLambion/SwiftDux).

 [![Swift Version][swift-image]][swift-url]
 ![Platform Versions][ios-image]

-This is an experimental library to implement a deep-link routing API for SwiftDux applications.
+SwiftDux Navigation implements deep-link routing for SwiftUI applications.
 It's currently in an early development stage.
+The library's goal is to take responsibility of the underlying navigational work of an application, so a developer can put more focus on higher-level needs.

 ## Features
-- Deep link style navigation.
+- Route style navigation.
+- Navigate by custom URL app scheme.
-- Save and restore navigation between sessions by persisting the SwiftDux state.
+- Save and restore the navigation via `PersistStateMiddleware`.
-- Scene support to create separate routes between windows or UIScenes.
+- Multi-UIScene support.
-- Master-detail routing support.
+- Master-detail routing.

-## Things to do
-- Graceful recovery of invalid routes.
-- Finish macOS support (non-catalyst)

-## Views
+## Navigation Views
-- `RootNavigationView` - Initiates the ground work.
-    - Shares environment objects across view hierarchies.
-- `SplitNavigationView` - Master-detail split navigation.
+- `SplitNavigationView`
   - Uses UISplitNavigationController on iOS.
     - Automatically handles the collapse and expand layouts.
     - Show or hide the display mode button.
-- `StackNavigationView` - Stacks routes on top of each other.
+- `StackNavigationView`
   - Uses UINavigationController on iOS.
     - Use gestures to navigate back or hide the navigation bar.
     - Works with SwiftUI's navigation bar API.
-- `TabNavigationView` - Display a tab view of routable branches.
+- `TabNavigationView`
   - Identical API to TabView.
   - Automatically saves and restores tab routes.
+- `Redirect`
-- `Redirect` - Conditionally redirects the route.
+  - Conditionally redirects the route.
-- `RouteContents` - Create custom route views.

 ## Modals
 - `View.sheetRoute(_:content:)` - Displays a sheet as a route.